 You unleashed my character.
 You taught me to read books.
 You challenged my thinking.
 You got me interested in the world and what goes on around me.
-You saw today coming years ago – I’ll never forget that conversation with you and Dan in the kitchen, circa 1990.
+You saw today coming years ago – I’ll never forget that conversation with you in the kitchen, circa 1990.
 Now, I’ve dedicated the rest of my life to activism and making the world a better place.

 Our rugs, furniture, flowers, that’s all you.
 My clothes, so you.
 I’ve got your purse and hat by my bedside.
 I’m wearing the Patagonia jacket I left for you — again.
 I’ll wear it often, just like you did.
 I’m going to read all those books Mom, I promise.
 Every time the wild flowers come up I’ll think of you.